Secure Ephemeral

 How ssrok creates secure tunnels between your local server and the public internet

-Your machine running ssrok CLI
+ssrok CLI

 Server

-ssrok server (your instance or ssrok.onrender.com)
+ssrok server (your instance or ssrok.onrender.com), only sees encrypted data

 Visitor

-Anyone accessing your public URL
+Anyone accessing your public URL via HTTPS

 REST API